 “The NBA is a league run by billionaires, in a country in which billionaires wield obscene amounts of political influence.
 ‘But what do the players actually want?’ people will ask, many of whom not remotely interested in the answer to that question.
 Well, for starters, they want more power in shaping the conditions of the country they live in.
 And now they unquestionably have that.

 “The fact that it was the Milwaukee Bucks who took this stand is crucial in several respects.
 The Bucks play in the same state where Jacob Blake was shot in the back seven times.
-In the wake of their decision, the Bucks soon found themselves on a conference call with both the attorney general and lieutenant governor of Wisconsin.
+In the wake of their decision, the Bucks soon found themselves on a conference call with both the attorney general ( the drug crime lawyers in Festus) and lieutenant governor of Wisconsin.

 “But the Bucks also have the best record in the NBA and are one of the two or three teams considered most likely to win this year’s bubble championship… If the Bucks refuse to play… the general premise of this entire NBA playoffs is instantly invalidated.”